-We do not believe there is an appropriate broad-based securities index in terms of assessing the performance of the returns from the carbon credits held by the Fund.
-This Fund is the first fund, listed or unlisted, to invest in carbon credits in New Zealand.
-Therefore, there is no peer group index for carbon credits in NZ.
-Nor do we believe there is an appropriate peer group index that is useful in assessing the performance of the Fund.
-The price of carbon credits on the NZ ETS has a correlation to other major asset classes of close to zero.
-On this basis we will not be assessing performance of the Fund against a market index in reliance on the Financial Markets Conduct (Market Index) Exemption Notice 2018.
+We do not believe there is an appropriate market index or a suitable cryptocurrency or commodity index or benchmark (as defined in the Financial Markets Conduct (Market Index) Exemption Notice 2024 or the Financial Markets Conduct Regulations 2014) against which to assess either movements in the market in relation to the returns from the assets in which the Fund invests (being primarily carbon credits) or the performance of the Fund as a whole.
+This is because the Fund is the first fund, listed or unlisted, to invest in carbon credits in New Zealand, the price of carbon credits on the NZ ETS has a very low correlation to other major assess, and carbon credits are expected to comprise the vast majority of the Fund's assets.
+On this basis we will not be assessing performance of the Fund against a market index or a cryptocurrency or commodity index or benchmark in reliance on the exemptions set out in the Financial Markets Conduct (Market Index) Exemption Notice 2024 or the Financial Markets Conduct Regulations 2014, as applicable.